felipeaccioli/felipeaccioli/README.md

-### Hi there, I'm Felipe, a developer apprentice in training. 👋
+### Hi there, I'm Felipe, a front-end developer apprentice in training. 👋

 - 🌱 I’m currently learning:<br>
 • Algorithms and Logic Programming.<br>